-The company has applied the following standards and amendments for the first time for the annual reporting period commencing 1 April, 2018:
+The Company has applied the following Standards and Amendments for the first time for their annual reporting priod commencing from April 01, 2018:

-- a) IND AS 115: Revenue from Contracts with Customers - b) Amendment to IND AS 12: Income taxes - c) Appendix B, Foreign Currency Transactions and Advance Consideration to IND AS 21, The Effects of Changes in Foreign Exchange Rates
+- (a) Ind AS 115: Revenue from Contracts with Customers. - (b) Amendment to Ind AS 12 Income taxes - (c) Appendix B. Foreign Currency Transactions and Advance Consideration to IND AS 21, The Effects of Changes in Foreign Exchange Rates.